 Whenever a release( ) function is called instead of assigning newly the storage to a built-in pointer, you can use the reset() function to assign the address to another unique_ptr just like we did above.
 This makes sure that the storage is in the secure hand, who knows assigning the storage to a raw pointer might just be another superfluous risk that you may be undertaking if something goes wrong; resulting to leakage of memory.

 The unique_ptr has a sole right over the storage which it points to.
 And it does not share the ownership of the storage with any other pointer.
-This properties of unique_ptr makes it unique and different from the shared_ptr.
-But then again if a reset() function is called upon a unique_ptr it loses it’s ownership rights and at times it is assigned the ownership of a new storage.
+This property of unique_ptr makes it unique and different from the shared_ptr.
+But then again if a reset() function is called upon a unique_ptr it loses its ownership rights and at times it is assigned the ownership of a new storage.

 If reset() is used there is an exception in the behaviour of the unique_ptr.
 In other words, reset() function provides some flexibility in the behaviour of the unique_ptr.